etagreta/etagreta.github.io/README.md

 I was previously a PhD student in the [Mathematics Department at the University of Genova](https://www2.dima.unige.it/), working under the supervision of [Pino Rosolini](https://www.dima.unige.it/~rosolini/) together with the rest of the [logic group](http://logic.dima.unige.it/) there.

 I am interested in logic, category theory, and theoretical computer science.
+Currently, I am trying to use all of this for better AI practices and AI literacy.

 ### Research